 See the Sample JSON Request for an example of how to include this option with the request.
 For more details, refer to the Privacy Service API documentation .

 Many Analytics customers originally used the (Legacy) Analytics Cookie , but are now using the Identity Service (ECID) , previously known as the Marketing Cloud ID Service (MCID).
 For their website visitors who first visited after the transition, only the ECID exists.
 However, for those who first visited when only the Legacy Cookie was available, but have since visited: some of their data will have both cookies, but the older data will only have the Analytics Cookie, and in rare cases, the newest data may only have an ECID.

 You want to make sure you find all the data for a visitor identified via an Analytics (Visitor ID) Cookie or ECID.
 Therefore, if you currently use the ECID and previously used the Analytics Cookie, whenever you submit a request using either type of ID, you should include both IDs in the request, or specify the expandIds option.
 When you specify expandIds, Adobe will check for other ECIDs or Analytics Cookies that corresponds to any cookie IDs you provide.
 The request will be automatically expanded to include these newly identified cookie IDs.

 Custom ID to Cookie ID Expansion

-Analytics GDPR processing therefore supports ID Expansion, where Analytics finds all cookie IDs that occur in the same hit as any custom ID and then expands the request to include those IDs as well.
+Analytics Data Privacy processing therefore supports ID Expansion, where Analytics finds all cookie IDs that occur in the same hit as any custom ID and then expands the request to include those IDs as well.